Death of Yasser Arafat: Call for new investigation

-Following Al Jazeera's revelations, Suha Arafat, Arafat's widow, called for the exhumation of Arafat's body for further testing, in response to the Al Jazeera story about polonium.
+Following Al Jazeera's investigation, Suha Arafat, Arafat's widow, called for the exhumation of Arafat's body for further testing.
 In response, Abbas ordered a committee to be formed, and stated that there were no religious or political obstacles to exhuming the body.
 However, Nimr Hamad, an aide to Abbas, stated that a team of experts would first be sent to Europe to learn more from the Swiss institute and from the French military hospital where Arafat died.
 Abbas stated that he would only order an autopsy if the family agreed, but did not define whom in the family he meant.
 Later, Abbas stated that they would only investigate "if necessary".
 Tawfiq Tirawi, the head of the committee in charge of investigating Arafat's death, stated: "We are certain that there are Palestinian hands that contributed to the elimination of Yasser Arafat."
 With regards to those people, Tirawi stated that they "will be subject to severe penalties and doomed to death".
 On 30 July 2012, Tirawi added, "We haven't initiated the investigation based on the hypothesis that Arafat was killed by poison, but we agreed to begin an investigation searching directly for the killer regardless of the medical reports which will eventually show the method of killing and name of the toxin."

 Tunisia also requested that the Arab League convene a ministerial meeting to discuss Arafat's death and study the circumstances in which he died.

 Arab League Secretary-General Nabil Elaraby stated that a permanent representative meeting would be held to discuss Arafat's death, and that permanent representatives would prepare a report and raise proposals over necessary action, which they would present in the soonest Arab League ministerial meeting.

+Killed by his wife

+At the end of a 2024 interview with ex-Shin Bet agent and Hamas insider Mosab Hassan Yousef, Yousef said that Arafat's wife unplugged him from life support, to steal the USD9 billion Arafat had amassed.